 (9) Nothing in this clause affects any other power the Court may have to grant injunctive relief.

-[Clause 3 inserted by No. 53 of 2003 s.
+[Clause 3 inserted: No. 53 of 2003 s.
 16.]

 4. Declaratory relief

 (1) The Court, on application being made, may make an order declaring whether or not a particular person has engaged in conduct that constitutes a contravention of section 11ZOV(1) or (2).